opendocsg/slw-judgments-backfill/2018_SGHC_104/report.md

 86     I note that the Prosecution had urged me to draw an adverse inference against Ramdhan pursuant to s 116, illustration (g) of the Evidence Act (Cap 97, 1997 Rev Ed) for failing to call the purported illegal cigarette seller as a witness.
 Illustration (g) states that the court may presume “that evidence which could be and is not produced would if produced be unfavourable to the person who

 withholds it”.
-I decline to exercise my discretion to draw an adverse inference as the present case does not rise to meet the exceptional circumstances required for such an inference to be drawn against an accused (see _Public Prosecutor v Muhammad Farid bin Mohd Yusop_ [2015] 3 SLR 16 at [47]).
+I decline to exercise my discretion to draw an adverse inference as the present case does not rise to meet the exceptional circumstances required for such an inference to be drawn against an accused (see _Public Prosecutor v Muhammad Farid bin Mohd Yusop_ <span class="citation">[2015] 3 SLR 16</span> at [47]).
 Nevertheless, even without the adverse inference, on the strength of the points at [83]–[85] above, I find that Surani was using a mobile phone bearing the number xxx432 at the material time.

 87     Second, there was no motive for Crocker to implicate the Surani.
 In fact, Surani claimed that